 Category: Each Gear card is either a Weapon, Tech or Relic, which is used to describe its basic use case.
 Weapons are mostly to inflict Damage, Tech mostly manipulates Attributes and Relics have special, unique effects that affect the game state

-Type: A Gear card can be either Offensive or Defensive, which determines the slot that it may be inserted into for an Operator.
+Each category has multiple types and some are identical between categories.
+An operator cannot use the same type in both slots, even if the category is different.
+For example: Mori has 1 Weapon and 1 Relic slots.
+So he cannot use the Assault type in both.

 Gear cards have 5 states: